superlinked/VectorHub/docs/use_cases/hybrid_search_&_rerank_rag.md

 <!-- SEO: Retrieval-Augmented Generation (RAG) is revolutionizing traditional search engines and AI methodologies for information retrieval.
 However, standard RAG systems often lack efficiency and precision when dealing with extensive data repositories.
 Substituting the search approach with a hybrid method and reordering the outcomes using a semantic ranker considerably enhances performance, indicating potential for large-scale implementations.
 -->
+(VectorHub Team note: For many use cases, hybrid search is not a good fit.
+Whenever one needs metadata embedded in the vector itself (point to 1-2 articles that show that @mor?))
 # Optimizing RAG with Hybrid Search & Reranking

-Hybrid search emerges as a powerful approach for information retrieval, captivating the attention of AI developers worldwide.
-Its ability to combine the strengths of different search methods promises to unlock new levels of effectiveness and accuracy.
+Retrieval-Augmented Generation (RAG) is revolutionizing traditional search engines and AI methodologies for information retrieval.
+However, standard RAG systems employing simple semantic search often lack efficiency and precision when dealing with extensive data repositories.
+Hybrid search, on the other hand, combines the strengths of different search methods, unlocking new levels of efficiency and accuracy.
+Hybrid search is flexible and can be adapted to tackle a wider range of information needs.

-Compared to simple semantic search, hybrid search boasts greater flexibility and adaptability, allowing it to tackle a wider range of information needs.
-This potent combination holds immense potential for various applications, including natural language processing tasks like question answering and text summarization.
+Hybrid search can also be paired with semantic reranking (to reorder outcomes) to further enhance performance.
+Combining hybrid search with reranking holds immense potential for various applications, including natural language processing tasks like question answering and text summarization, even for implementation at a large-scale.

-Here, we will delve deeply into its nuances, the highly coveted approach for enhancing the retrieval component in **[RAG (Retrieval Augmented Generation)](https://hub.superlinked.com/retrieval-augmented-generation)** , thereby enhancing its potential to deliver impactful and insightful text generation across various domains.
+In our article, we'll delve deeply into the nuances of hybrid search and reranking, exploring how this potent combo can enhance the retrieval component in **[RAG (Retrieval Augmented Generation)](https://hub.superlinked.com/retrieval-augmented-generation)**, and thereby deliver impactful and insightful text generation across various domains.

 ## What is Hybrid Search?

-In current Retrieval-Augmented Generation (RAG) systems, word embeddings are used to represent data in the vector database and vector similarity search is commonly used for searching through them.
-While there are keyword-based representations like Bag-of-words (BoW), word embeddings remain the preferred method for LLMs and RAG systems because they capture semantic relationships between words.
+In current Retrieval-Augmented Generation (RAG) systems, word embeddings are used to represent data in the vector database, and vector similarity search is commonly used for searching through them.
+For LLMs and RAG systems, embeddings - because they capture semantic relationships between words - are generally preferred over keyword-based representations like Bag-of-words (BoW) approaches.

-Vector similarity search has its strengths, particularly when dealing with queries that contain typos, as these usually don’t change the overall intent of the sentence.
-However, when it comes to precise matching of words or abbreviations, vector similarity search may fall short.
-This is because specific abbreviations and names, or keywords, can get lost in the vector embeddings along with the surrounding words.
+But each of vector similarity search and keyword search has its own strengths and weaknesses.
+Vector similarity search is good, for example, at dealing with queries that contain typos, which usually don’t change the overall intent of the sentence.
+However, vector similarity search is not as good at precise matching on keywords, abbreviations, and names, which can get lost in vector embeddings along with the surrounding words.
+Here, keyword search performs better.

-Keyword search alone (even though earlier used in search engines) also cannot fetch relevant results as they fail to capture the semantic relationships or meaning in word embeddings.
-For example, a keyword search will relate the words *“the river bank”* and *“the Bank of America”* even though there is no actual connection.
+That being said, keyword search is not as good as vector similarity search at fetching relevant results based on semantic relationships or meaning, which are only available via word embeddings.
+For example, a keyword search will relate the words *“the river bank”* and *“the Bank of America”* even though there is no actual semantic connection between the terms.
 Keyword search could potentially utilize vector search, although the prevailing approach among most tools is to implement it via a distinct methodology.
 This disparity underscores the relevance of Hybrid Search in such scenarios.

-Thus we combine the best from vector search and keyword search algorithms while mitigating their limitations, to create a keyword-sensitive semantic search approach which is called “Hybrid Search”.
-As the name suggests, hybrid search is fundamentally the combination of one or more search approaches.
+In hybrid search - a keyword-sensitive semantic search approach, we combine vector search and keyword search algorithms to [take advantage of their respective strengths while mitigating their respective limitations](https://techcommunity.microsoft.com/t5/ai-azure-ai-services-blog/azure-ai-search-outperforming-vector-search-with-hybrid/ba-p/3929167).

-Take a peek into how Microsoft discusses this concept in their [article](https://techcommunity.microsoft.com/t5/ai-azure-ai-services-blog/azure-ai-search-outperforming-vector-search-with-hybrid/ba-p/3929167): “Azure AI Search: Outperforming vector search with hybrid retrieval and ranking capabilities”.

 ## Use cases for Hybrid Search

-In certain scenarios here, vector similarity search proves to be inadequate:
+Vector similarity search proves to be inadequate in certain scenarios, including:
-- Match abbreviations like GAN or LLaMA in the query and knowledge base.
+- Matching abbreviations like GAN or LLaMA in the query and knowledge base.
-- Identify exact words of names or objects like “Biden” or “Salvador Dali”.
+- Identifying exact words of names or objects, like “Biden” or “Salvador Dali".
-- Identify exact code snippets in programming languages as taking a similarity search here is practically useless.<br>
+- Identifying exact code snippets in programming languages.
+(Taking a similarity search approach in such instances is practically useless.)

-This is where hybrid search comes in handy.
-The keyword search feature guarantees that abbreviations, annotations, names, and code stays on the radar and the vector search keeps the search results relevant in context.
+In such instances, hybrid search is extremely useful.
+Keyword search guarantees that abbreviations, annotations, names, and code stay on the radar, while vector search ensures that search results are contextually relevant.
+The new Stack Overflow, for example, has adopted just such an approach.

-An interesting use case that will make this clear for you is the new Stack Overflow page.
-Stack Overflow leveraged AI to make its search algorithms powerful by migrating from simple lexical search to semantic and hybrid search.
-Earlier, they used the [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) algorithm to keep tabs on keywords in the user’s search string.
-This could result in missing out on relevant posts if the keywords (exact code snippets for the task) were not present in the post.
-Now, they use a hybrid search methodology to find the semantically relevant content from their corpus and also match the exact code typed in by the user if necessary.
-Check out their [blog](https://stackoverflow.blog/2023/07/31/ask-like-a-human-implementing-semantic-search-on-stack-overflow/?source=post_page-----c75203c2f2f5--------------------------------) to see how the search results improved by adopting hybrid search.
+Stack Overflow has moved from simple lexical search to semantic and hybrid search, leveraging AI to make its search algorithms more powerful.
+Their earlier approach, which used the [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) algorithm to match on user search string keywords - including exact code snippets, could miss posts that were relevant but didn't contain those exact keywords.
+Stack Overflow's new hybrid search methodology finds semantically relevant content from their corpus, and also matches the exact code entered by the user if necessary.
+This [significantly improved Stack Overflow's search results](https://stackoverflow.blog/2023/07/31/ask-like-a-human-implementing-semantic-search-on-stack-overflow/?source=post_page-----c75203c2f2f5--------------------------------).

-## Things to be aware of

-While hybrid search gives you a clear edge in most of the cases, you may also have to consider some potential pitfalls.
+## Some limitations

+While hybrid search confers advantages in many use cases, it is not a silver bullet.
+It has limitations, including:
-- **Latency**: A hybrid query might exhibit an increase in latency compared to a semantic search when executing on a large knowledge corpus as it involves performing two search algorithms.
+- **Latency**: Hybrid search involves performing two search algorithms, so it may be slower than a semantic search when executing on a large knowledge corpus.
 - **Computational Expense**: Developing and customizing models for hybrid search can be computationally expensive.
-It is best to consider hybrid search only if your system requires keyword-backed results.
+It's best to consider hybrid search only if your system requires keyword-backed results.
-- **Native Support in Databases**: Make sure the vector database you are using supports this functionality.
+- **Native Support in Databases**: Not all vector databases support hybrid search.
+You need to ensure the vector database you choose does.

-There are many vector databases that support this feature.
-Pinecone, ElasticSearch, Apache Cassandra, and Weaviate incorporate functions that implement hybrid search.
-Check out the [Vector DB Comparison table](https://vdbs.superlinked.com/) by Vectorhub to know if your vector database supports hybrid search.
+That being said, there _are_ many vector databases that incorporate functions that implement hybrid search - e.g., Pinecone, ElasticSearch, Apache Cassandra, and Weaviate.
+Check out the [Vector DB Comparison table](https://vdbs.superlinked.com/) to see if your vector database supports hybrid search.

 ## Implementation Architecture
 ![Hybrid Search Archirecture](../assets/use_cases/hybrid_search_&_rerank_rag/HybridSearch.png "Fig 1")

 The hybrid search algorithm combines keyword search and vector search to retrieve relevant content from a corpus.
-In this section, we will dig deeper into the components.
+Let's take a look at the components that make up the architecture of hybrid search.

 ### Keyword Search
 **Sparse vectors** are vectors with high dimensionality, where most elements are zero.
-They usually symbolize various language tokens, with the non-zero values signifying their respective significance.
+They usually symbolize various language tokens, non-zero values signifying their respective importance.
 Keyword search is also called **sparse vector search**.
-Usually, the **BM25 (Best Match 25)** algorithm is employed for keyword matching in embeddings.
-BM25 is a way of finding the most relevant documents for a given query by looking at two things:
+The **BM25 (Best Match 25)** algorithm is a popular and effective ranking function employed for keyword matching in embeddings.
+BM25 finds the most relevant documents for a given query by examining two things:
-- How often do the query words appear in each document (the more, the better)?
+- How often do the query words appear in each document? (the more, the better)
-- How rare the query words are across all the documents (the rarer, the better)?
+- How rare are the query words across all the documents? (the rarer, the better)

 The BM25 score for document **D** for query **Q** is calculated as the sum of the scores for individual query terms.
-The formula for calculating the BM25 score is as follows:
+Here's the formula for calculating the BM25 score:

 **BM25(D, Q) = ∑(IDF(q) * ((TF(q, D) * (k1 + 1)) / (TF(q, D) + k1 * (1 — b + b * (|D| / avgdl)))))**